xeyler/brighamcampbell.com/content/notes/catharsis.md

 There's this video online, you can Google it if you want.
 It's a homeless man dancing under a bridge while someone records him, shouting at him, "More passion!
 More energy!"
-Only the most observant of viewer will deduce that the man recording this poor homeless guy paid him to dance.
+Only the most observant of viewers will deduce that the man recording this poor homeless guy paid him to dance.
 Not that there's anything wrong with that, but sometimes Grief and I are alright.
 Sometimes our relationship is firey, dangerous, and exciting.
 And sometimes it makes me dance